Using Magnetic Machine Embroidery Hoops Like a Pro

 It’s really easy to rehoop between stitching parts of a quilt using this magnetic hoop as you can leave a couple of magnets on and just pull the fabric.
 Plus, the magnets can be used to smooth fabric, which makes for a tighter hooping than my Snap Hoops.

-Magnetic Hoop Cons & Troubleshooting
+Cons & Troubleshooting

 Now, while I’m fascinated with my magnetic hoop, I’ve found not all projects lend themselves well to it.

 1. First, stretchy fabrics with dense designs really need to be hooped or secured where there’s absolutely no movement.
-This isn’t easy with large hoops or those that don’t have secure grips on all sides of the fabric.

 2. Another limitation is for smaller throat machines.
 Even though a magnetic hoop makes quilting more accessible, it is still difficult to keep excess fabric from the work area.
 There’s only so much space to roll the excess quilt inside a smaller throat space and not be in the middle of the hoop.